arlyon/resume/content/employment/gsoc.md

 ---
 title: Google Summer of Code
-date: "2018-05-17"
+date: 2018-05-17
 company: VideoLAN
 draft: false
-pin: true
+pin: false
 start: May
 end: August 2018
 skills: [
     "c", "cryptography", "reverse-engineering", "git", "open-source",
-    "project-management"
+    "project-management", "gitlab", "gnupg"
 ]
 ---

-Implemented AirPlay as a render target for VLC.
-This includes reverse engineering and documenting the protocol, implementing the SRP6-a cryptographic protocol, as well as implementing HLS streaming and transcoding.
+Reverse engineered and implemented the AirPlay protocol for the VLC media player.
+This includes implementing the cryptographic primitives, the SRP6-a cryptographic protocol, as well as HLS streaming and transcoding.